aturingmachine/laravel-vue-spa-boilerplate/readme.md

   &nbsp;&nbsp;&nbsp;&nbsp;`/App.vue` This is the main Vue component.
 It is a toolbar, nav-drawer, and footer with a router view in the middle &nbsp;&nbsp;&nbsp;&nbsp;where other components are displayed.

   &nbsp;&nbsp;`/views/app.blade.php` This is a simple file that has our Vue application dropped into it.

+### Backend

+The backend of this project follows the same conventions of Laravel.
+I suggest looking into their documentation and familiarizing yourself with the `php artisan` commands.
+They are used to create everything you need including **Models, Migrations, and Controllers**.

+## Notes
+  This project appears to be mostly CSS which is due to the Vuetify Styling being hardcoded into it.
+If this ever needs to change simply add a `.stylus(<source of stylus>, <CSS output>)`.
+This will pack the CSS however due to laravel-mix it will fail, running the `npm run *` again will succesfully build the project as it can now find the compiled CSS.